Tools and Analytical Techniques in Forecasting with Massive Data in Real Time

 About the Workshops

 The International Institute of Forecasters sponsors annual workshops, each of which focuses on a specific theme (e.g., stochastic demographic forecasting).
 The purpose of these workshops is to hold smaller, informal meetings where experts in a particular field of forecasting can discuss forecasting problems, research, and solutions.
 There is generally a nominal registration fee associated with attendance.
 Later, and following the usual refereeing process, papers from the workshops can be included in a special issue of the International Journal of Forecasting.

-All past Workshops are listed below – click on any link to read the full workshop report:
+Past Workshops – click on any link to read the full report